 It’s been a time of reflecting and reminiscing as we prepare for this big event.
-We cherish the sweetness of bringing our two families together and are grateful for the God-given gifts and talents that each one will arrive into their marriage with, to share with each other and with the world.
+We cherish the sweetness of bringing our two families, the Prathers and the Markins.
+We’re grateful for the God-given gifts and talents the couple will arrive into their marriage with, to share with each other and with the world.

-The past twenty-five years have been a blur since we brought his brother, our first child, home from the hospital.
+The past twenty-five years have been a blur since we brought his brother Brett, our first child, home from the hospital.
 We couldn’t get over the fact that they let us put that innocent little creature into the back of our car and leave.
-We had no idea what we were doing – didn’t they know?
+We had no idea what we were doing.
+Didn’t they know?

-When all three were younger, there wasn’t a second to ponder what life would be like when we weren’t running to school concerts and conferences, running to baseball and football practices, running to tournaments and games.
+When all three were younger, there wasn’t a second to ponder what life would be like when we weren’t running to school concerts and conferences, baseball and football practices, tournaments and games.
 There wasn’t much time to breath much less envision the future.

 Like when I walked into our home for the very first time with Marina in my arms.
 Her baby picture had been up on our fridge and we’d been praying for her for months, but when I spotted Brett and then Collin finally seeing their sister in person, I didn’t think it was possible to observe as much love, wonder and tenderness on the faces of our then eleven and seven year old boys.

-When Brett was a senior in high school, he had the delightful and unexpected surprise of being voted the Homecoming king by his classmates and teachers.
-Four years later, Collin did too.
+When Brett was a senior in high school, he had the delightful surprise of being voted the Homecoming king by his classmates and teachers.

-Two nights before Collin’s Homecoming dance was the parade and then the bonfire at the football stadium.
-Collin and the Homecoming queen, Hayley, and the rest of the court were down on the field being introduced.
+Four years later, his brother did also.
+The week of Collin’s Homecoming dance was the parade and then the bonfire at the football stadium.
+He and the Homecoming queen, Hayley, and the rest of the court were down on the field being introduced.
 Afterward, he and Hayley were to run across and be the first to light the fire.

-What I had the pleasure of watching after their names were announced was Collin pointing over his head with both hands toward the enormous woodpile on the complete other side and then taking off in a full-throttled sprint.
-Hayley didn’t see him at first, but when she did, she took off running too.
-Soon after the rest of the court was running behind her and then like a slow motion movie, the full stadium of kids started emptying the bleachers from bottom to top and hundreds of teens were running in pursuit of them all, with Collin leading the entire pack.
+After their names were announced, Collin pointed over his head with both hands toward the enormous woodpile on the complete other side and then took off in a full-throttled sprint.
+Hayley didn’t see him at first, but when she did, she took off too.
+Soon after the rest of the court was running behind her and then like a slow motion movie, the full stadium of kids started emptying the bleachers from bottom to top.
+Hundreds of teens were running in pursuit, with Collin leading the entire pack.